Stories for the Soul

-Stories for the Soul is a Philippine television drama anthology show broadcast by GMA Network.
+Stories for the Soul is a Philippine television drama anthology series broadcast by GMA Network.
 Hosted by Manny Pacquiao, it premiered on October 29, 2017 on the network's Sunday Grande sa Gabi line up.
-The show concluded on June 30, 2019 with a total of 17 episodes.
+The series concluded on June 30, 2019 with a total of 17 episodes.

 Premise

 The show features stories inspired by characters and stories from the Bible.

 Episodes

 Ratings

 According to AGB Nielsen Philippines' Nationwide Urban Television Audience Measurement People in television homes, the pilot episode of Stories for the Soul earned a 2.4% rating.